chenhao392/single_cell_analysis_demo/README.md

 # Single_cell_analysis_demo
 This is a simple demo for jointly modeling single cell ATAC-seq and RNA-seq datasets using Signac from Seurat package and MultiVI from scVI framework.
-Please note that It's for demonstrating working code/pipeline rather than for generating meaningful analysis.
+Please note that It's for demonstrating working code/pipeline only.

 ## Sample dataset
 The sample dataset is downloaded from the NCBI GEO database (GSE151302).
 After decompression, the files are stored in a working folder.
 The demo codes just process one sample dataset (**GSM4572187**) for now.